mhucka/hamocs/README.md

 ### Editing online

+Since GitHub offers an online text editor for files in a repository, once you are a member of the "hamocs" project, you will be able to edit files in the repository.

 ### Editing a local copy

 To use your own editor, you need to know a little bit about how to use git to create a clone on your computer's disk, how to commit changes to the repository, and how to push changes to GitHub.